Payout Ratio

-The payout ratio, or dividend payout ratio, is the percentage of a company's earnings paid out to investors as cash dividends.
+The payout ratio, also known as the dividend payout ratio, is the percentage of a company's earnings paid out to investors as cash dividends.

 At the end of a specified period, companies will sometimes pay out dividends for every share owned.
 Theoretically, the money for these dividends comes from the company's earnings from that period.
 Thus, the payout ratio is calculated as the percentage of earnings paid out as dividends.